 (B) Healthy and active lifestyle, including physical activity; or

-(C) Students’ social and emotional well-being.
+(C) Students’ mental health including social and emotional well-being.

 (c) Provide the cohort of enrolled students with at least 60 hours of Direct Academic Instruction that:

-(A) is scheduled over at least three weeks; and
+(A) is scheduled over at least three consecutive weeks; and

-(B) held at a Department-approved location.
+(B) held at an approved location, as determined by the Department of Education.
+Department-approved location.

 (d) Offer a child nutrition program if the summer program is eligible for the nutrition program and is required to provide meals under state or federal law;